TAHA513/popo/replit.md

 - **Multi-layer Security**: Requires both super_admin role AND secret access code header
 - **Temporary Promotion Route**: `/make-admin` for initial super_admin setup

-## Recent Updates (January 2025)

-### PWA Implementation Complete
-✓ Full Progressive Web App functionality implemented
-✓ Service worker with offline caching strategies
-✓ App manifest with Arabic RTL support
-✓ Mobile-optimized interface with touch-friendly design ✓ Installation prompts and app-like experience
-✓ Safe area handling for devices with notches
-✓ Orientation change handling and mobile optimizations

-### Mobile-First Design
-✓ Responsive navigation with mobile bottom bar
-✓ Touch-optimized stream cards and interactions
-✓ Mobile header with gradient background
-✓ Quick action buttons for common tasks
-✓ Swipe-friendly horizontal scrolling components

-### Technical Improvements
-✓ CSS utility classes for mobile consistency
-✓ PWA hooks for installation and online status
-✓ Mobile-specific components and layouts
-✓ Enhanced loading states and animations
-✓ Cross-platform compatibility (iOS/Android)

 The application is designed for deployment on Replit's platform but can be adapted for other hosting environments with minimal configuration changes.
-Now fully compatible as a mobile PWA application.